zalo/zalo.github.io/_posts/2019-2-23-line-fitting.md

 This is more powerful than traditional least squares in that it is invariant to global rotation.

 Because of this, however, it has no analytic solution in 3D and above.
 There are a variety of iterative solutions available, but they often depend on an operation called the **Singular Value Decomposition** or **SVD**.
 The SVD is a complex matrix decomposition that is usually only found in heavy-weight matrix libraries.
-Avoiding the inlusion of these libraries is the motivation for the technique outlined in this post.
+Avoiding the inclusion of these libraries is the motivation for the technique outlined in this post.

 ### The Centroid